Welcome to our Halifax Public Libraries website!

 Our website combines our collection of books and items seamlessly with Library news, events, and services.
-We think you’ll love this new site, and we want to help you get comfortable with it as quickly as possible so you can borrow, learn, and explore with us—better than ever before.
+We want to help you get comfortable with it as quickly as possible so you can borrow, learn, and explore with us—better than ever before.

 This All About Our Website series has been created by our staff to answer common questions and help you understand our site as you go.